Keshvari1375/NLP-project/README.md

 ## Demo
-- [Demo Milestone 1 - Preview ](https://github.com/mohammadzadeh74/NLP-project/blob/main/Part1.mp4/) .
+- [Demo Milestone 1, Upload PDF - Preview ](https://github.com/mohammadzadeh74/NLP-project/blob/main/Part1.mp4/) .
 In order to watch the video, click on the "view raw" button.

-- [Demo Milestone 2 - Preview ](https://github.com/mohammadzadeh74/NLP-project/blob/main/part2.mp4/) .
+- [Demo Milestone 2, Query - Preview ](https://github.com/mohammadzadeh74/NLP-project/blob/main/part2.mp4/) .
 In order to watch the video, click on the "view raw" button.

-- [Demo Milestone 3 - Preview ](Part3_GUI_demo.mp4) .
+- [Demo Milestone 3, GUI - Preview ](Part3_GUI_demo.mp4) .
 In order to watch the video, click on the "view raw" button.